mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 - TO_ASSOCIATED, the bidirectional idle timeout, can be considered equivalent to the timeout for transport protocols where the device has information about session start and end (e.g. TCP).
-- TO_CLOSING is the closing timeout: how long the device will account additional packets to a flow after confirming a close signal, ensuring a reordered close signal doesn't create a new flow.
+- TO_STOP is the teardown timeout: how long the device will account additional packets to a flow after confirming a close signal, ensuring retransmitted and/or reordered close signal don't lead to the spurious creation of new flow state.

-Selection of timeouts is a configuration and implementation detail, but generally TO_CLOSING <= TO_IDLE << TO_ASSOCIATED; see {{IMC-GATEWAYS}}.
+Selection of timeouts is a configuration and implementation detail, but generally TO_STOP <= TO_IDLE << TO_ASSOCIATED; see {{IMC-GATEWAYS}} for an analysis of the magnitudes of these timeouts in presently deployed gateway devices.

 ## Uniflow States